 Where are they getting their information?

-By way of contrast, there are no direct communications from critics of the industry like independent biologist Alexandra Morton, Stan Proboszcz from the Watershed Watch Salmon Society or Krisiti Miller-Saunders, head of the DFO’s molecular genetics laboratory at the Pacific Biological Station in Nanaimo.
+The city of Campbell River minutes were even more revealing.
+There were 56 entries for MOWI Canada West, 50 for Cermaq Canada and 41 for Greg Seafood BC Ltd. By way of contrast, there are no direct communications from critics of the industry like independent biologist Alexandra Morton, Stan Proboszcz from the Watershed Watch Salmon Society or Krisiti Miller-Saunders, head of the DFO’s molecular genetics laboratory at the Pacific Biological Station in Nanaimo.

 The few entries pertaining to Morton and Miller-Saunders were references to their work made by third parties.